 - In the importance of working in partnership with others (agencies, organizations, government bodies), to maximize the quality of life of the people we serve | Working with others is important to make lives better.

-BACI also supports the Statement of Values and Principles of the BC Association for Community Living, and in particular:
+BACI also supports the Statement of Values and Principles of InclusionBC, and in particular:

 - That remembering and sharing our history will help guide and build our vision for the future | It’s important to learn from our past